-Suella Braverman warns of ‘invasion of our southern coast’
+Suella Braverman criticised for ‘invasion’ claim amid asylum centre crisis

-Suella Braverman warns of ‘invasion of our southern coast’ as she defends handling of asylum centre crisis
+‘Shameful’ Suella Braverman criticised for ‘invasion of our southern coast’ comment as she defends handling of asylum centre crisis

-Home Secretary’s comments immediately condemned
+Home Secretary’s remarks immediately condemned

-Suella Braverman has warned of the "invasion of our southern coast" as she defended her handling of the Kentasylum centre crisis.
+Suella Braverman has come under fire after she claimed the UK was facing the "invasion of our southern coast" as she defended her handling of the Kent asylum centre crisis.

+The embattled home secretary also said she would “do whatever it takes” to fix what she described as a “hopelessly lax” system.

+But a Labour MP said similar language was why “racists and extremists feel emboldened to attack vulnerable asylum seekers”.

-The embattled home secretary also insisted she had never blocked the procurement of hotels to ease the pressure on the centre.
+Addressing MPs, Ms Braverman insisted she had never blocked the procurement of hotels to ease the pressure on the centre.

-She claimed that "some 40,000 people" have crossed the English channel this year as she addressed the wider immigration situation.

-She told the Commons: "Let me be clear this is a global migration crisis.

-"We have seen an unprecedented number of attempt to illegally cross the channel in small boats.

-"Some 40,000 people have crossed this year alone.
-More than double the number of arrivals by the same point last year."
+She claimed that "some 40,000 people" have crossed the English channel this year, more than double the number of arrivals by the same point last year.

 In describing the scale of the problem she also warned of “the invasion on our southern coast”.